Personal Injury Lawsuits and Bankruptcy

 Sometimes in order to avoid turning the funds over to the trustee, a debtor may opt out of his Chapter 13 bankruptcy case.
 In this situation the debtor has decided to deal with his creditors directly.
-Before this is done our Montgomery bankruptcy attorneys strongly caution and advise the debtor on the pros and cons of such an action.
+Before this is done our Montgomery bankruptcy lawyers and Selma bankruptcy lawyers strongly caution and advise the debtor on the pros and cons of such an action.

 At The Sellers Law Firm, we can help you understand the implications of filing bankruptcy while also having a pending personal injury case.
 We have offices in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free, and we can usually see you within 24 hours.
-You can set an appointment to meet one of our attorneys by calling us at 334-LAWYERS (529-9377).
-You may also reach us by using the “text us” link of Contact Form on our website.
+All consultations are always free, and we can usually meet with you within 24 hours.
+You can set an appointment to meet one of our attorneys by calling or texting us at 334-LAWYERS (529-9377).
+Our phone lines are answered 24 hours a day!
+You may also reach us by using the Contact Form on our website or email us at email@example.com.
 Remember that doing nothing, changes nothing so call us today!